 Calibration Research Tips: Mitsubishi Rear View Camera Setting

 While searching for information on advanced driver assistance systems (ADAS) on an OEM repair information site, you may come across unique calibration procedures or events.
 These events can vary by year and model, even within a particular make.
 As the RTS team has been researching these systems, we have been identifying these atypical circumstances.
-In order to help you better understand them, we are putting together a series of articles that will help with the repair and calibration of ADAS.
+In order to help you better understand them, we are putting together a series of articles that help with the repair and calibration of ADAS.
 Let’s take a closer look at Mitsubishi rear view camera setting.

 Mitsubishi typically does not have a calibration procedure for the rear view camera, however, there is a camera setting available.
 The Camera Setting procedure is used to align the parking guide lines that overlay the camera image.
 This information is not provided with the camera removal and installation instructions, but is located in a different area of the manual.